rjsears/chia_plot_manager/auto_drive/readme.md

   1) Download a copy of this script and the `get_drive_uuid.sh` shell script and place it in your working directory

-  2) Edit the auto_drive.py script and alter the line pointing to your chia configuration file:
+  2) Edit the auto_drive.py script and alter the line pointing to your chia configuration file:<br>
      `chia_config_file = '/root/.chia/mainnet/config/config.yaml'`

   3) Alter the path_glob line to match your mount point directory structure.
 This script is specifically set up and tested with the directory structure that I have laid out in the main readme file for chia_plot_manager.
 It is possible that it will work with other structures but it is way beyond my capability to test for every possible directory structure combination.
-I would recommend reading and understanding what the `get_next_mountpoint()` function does and then see if it will work with your directory structure.
+I would recommend reading and understanding what the `get_next_mountpoint()` function does and then see if it will work with your directory structure.<br>
      `path_glob = '/mnt/enclosure[0-9]/*/column[0-9]/*'

-  4) Alter the following line to point to where you have installed the `get_drive_uuid.sh` shell script.
+  4) Alter the following line to point to where you have installed the `get_drive_uuid.sh` shell script.<br>
      `uuid_results = subprocess.check_output(['/root/plot_manager/plot_manager/get_drive_uuid.sh', drive]).decode('ascii').rstrip()`

   5) `chmod +x` both the auto_drive.py script and the `get_drive_uuid.sh` script.